skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 work was done, and returned to his homeland in Mar Talos.

-The triumvirate was made from three great leaders: For the Dwarves, King Konal Stonefist, the Elves had Mistress Myran Allidia, and the Humans had King Pallas Lorman.
+The triumvirate was made from three great leaders: For the Dwarves, King Konal Stonefist, the Elves had Mistress Myran Alidia, and the Humans had King Pallas Lorman.

 Lorman was descended through many generations from the King Lorman of